Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: The spectral hierarchy of

 \subsection{Convergence analysis of the spectral bounds}

-Lovitz and Johnston \cite{Johnston_Lovitz_Vijayaraghavan_2023} show the convergence rate $p_{\min}-\spec_r(p)=O(1/r)$ for the spectral bounds.
-In this section, we use the banded real QdF theorem (Theorem \ref{thm:banded-qdf}) to give an alternative proof of this fact.
-First, in Theorem \ref{thm:analysis-spectral-hierarchy}, the dependence on $p$ in the $O(\cdot)$ notation is via the eigenvalues of its representation matrix $Q(p)$, while in Theorem \ref{thm:pmax-pmin-spectral}, the dependence is in terms of the range $p_{\max}-p_{\min}$.
+\MoL{Lovitz and Johnston \cite{Johnston_Lovitz_Vijayaraghavan_2023} show their convergence analysis in $O(1/r)$ (recall Theorem \ref{theoJLV}) using the QdF theorem (Theorem \ref{theoQdF}).
+In this section, we use our new banded real QdF theorem (Theorem \ref{thm:banded-qdf}) to give an alternative proof of this fact.
+First, in Theorem \ref{thm:analysis-spectral-hierarchy}, we replace the (unknown) constant $ \lambda_{\max}(M)/\lambda_{\min}(M)$ appearing in the $O(\cdot)$ notation, by the explicit constant $N_{n,d}$.
+The dependence on $p$ in both results is via the eigenvalues of the representation matrix $Q(p)$ (via $\|Q(p)\|_\infty$ in Theorem \ref{theoJLV} and via the parameter $\gamma(Q(p))$ from (\ref{eqgamma}) in Theorem \ref{thm:analysis-spectral-hierarchy}).
+Second, in Theorem \ref{thm:pmax-pmin-spectral}, we replace this dependence on the spectrum of $Q(p)$ by the value range $p_{\max}-p_{\min}$ of $p$.}

-As before, $p\in R_{2d}$, $Q(p)$ (resp., $M$) is the maximally symmetric matrix representing $p$ (resp., $s^d$) as in (\ref{eqQpM}), and recall the definition of $Q_r(p)$, $M_r$ in (\ref{eqQrpM}).